-- 1) Midterm Exam (35%)
+1) Midterm Exam (35%)

-- 2) Final Exam (50%),
+2) Final Exam (50%),

-- 3) Attendance and class participation (15%)
+3) Attendance and class participation (15%)

 The exact time of the exam will be announced later.

-The midterm exam will take place in week 5.
+The midterm exam will take place in week 4 or 5.
 The final exam is cumulative.
+The weight of each exam is determined and not negotiable.
+There is no make up exam.
 Attendance will be marked periodically.
 Each absence without approval is worth 1% deduction of your final score.
 Class participation will also be evaluated by several in-class experiments.

 Problem Sets: